kitnato/neverquest/source/data/manual.md

 ### Character ailments

 Ailments that are inflicted by monsters when defending.
-Ailments can only be avoided entirely if they're [deflected](#deflection-chance) or the attack is [dodged](#dodge-chance).
+Ailments can only be avoided if they're [deflected](#deflection-chance) or the attack is [dodged](#dodge-chance).

 #### Blight